Improve your early years practice

 In a rush?
 Here's the quick run-down.

-When you think nurseries and the early years, you probably wouldn't associate that data analysis.
+When you think childcare centers and early childhood, you probably don't associate that with data analysis.

-But as it turns out, a bit of clever thinking about your enrolment numbers can help you boost your occupancy, and increase the revenue at your nursery setting.
+But as it turns out, using a bit of clever thinking and data analysis of your enrollment numbers can help you boost your occupancy, and increase the revenue at your childcare center.

-See, by properly understanding past and future occupancy data, you can optimise your staffing and reduce your daily overheads considerably.
-What’s more, knowing when and where your occupancy dips is the first stage of getting more bums on seats.
-Or at least the classroom carpet.
+See, by properly understanding past and future occupancy data, you can optimize your staffing and teacher/child ratios.
+For example, knowing when and where your occupancy dips is the first step to getting more little ones through your center's doors.

 And the good news is, this is easier to do than you might think.
-It starts with putting a bit more nuance into the way we think about nursery occupancy, and getting used to a concept called full-time equivalent, or FTE.
-As we'll get into, this simple formula is an important first step into finding blind spots in your enrolment numbers, and extra spaces where you can bring in more revenue.
+It starts getting used to a concept called full-time equivalent, or FTE - an important first step into finding blind spots in your enrollment numbers, and where you can bring in more revenue.

 Many nurseries still choose to manage their occupancy data using ‘numbers on roll’, and this is a problem.